diogotcorreia/master-thesis/docs/content/ch03-method.typ

 return value of `getattr` is passed onto the arguments of `setattr`.
 As this is a classic taint analysis problem, a static taint analysis tool, Pysa, has been chosen as the base for this higher-order tool.
+Pysa has been picked amongst other similar tools due to its ease of configuration and being built specifically to analyse Python programs.

 However, Pysa offers many different settings and approaches to configuring the project for taint analysis,